What is a Delaware Corporation?

 The shareholders can fire the board of directors with or without reason; therefore, the shareholders are always the primary decision-makers in a corporation.

-At the last layer are employees and the workers of a corporation who work in the company for a salary.
+And the last layer are employees and the workers of a corporation who work in the company for a salary.
 They are hired and fired (if necessary) by the members of the board of directors.

 How to Incorporate?